ErKapilYadav/-Spotify-CLone/README.md

 # -Spotify-CLone
-This is an Spotify clone using html css
+This is an Spotify clone using html css.